vergani/BioInfo/4 - Variant identification.md

 `-m` allows for multiallelic and rare-variant calling

-'-v' tells the program to output variant sites only (not every site in the genome)
+`-v` tells the program to output variant sites only (not every site in the genome)

-'-Ov -o' indica que a saída será um VCF file
+`-Ov -o` indica que a saída será um VCF file

 ### Step 3: Filter and report the SNV variants in variant calling format (VCF)